Q. Do you offer internships?

 Q. Where are your offices?
 Will I have to relocate for my internship?

 ’s offices are located in Decatur, Ga., just outside of Atlanta.
-All of our internships are based out of Decatur, therefore you will have to relocate to the area if you do not already live nearby.
+Most of our internships are based out of Decatur, therefore you will have to relocate to the area if you do not already live nearby.
+We do offer a marketing/advertising internship based in our New York office, where you'll work with a small, savvy team and learn and participate in the full sales cycle from prospecting and brainstorming to 360 activation.
+We do accept some remote editorial interns.

 Q. How do I apply?